vpark777/Stories/Contributing.md

 git push origin main
 ```
 6. Open a pull request
-Go back to your fork on GitHub and click “Compare & pull request”.
-Describe what you added, and submit!
+Go back to your fork on GitHub and click “Compare & pull request”. <br> Describe what you added, and submit!